predict-idlab/cross-room-CO2-presence-occupancy/README.md

 Codebase and dataset for the paper:
 > **Cross-Room CO<sub>2</sub>-based Presence Detection for Occupancy Profiling**</br>
-> Jelle Vanhaeverbeke, Emiel Deprost, Thibault Blyau, Jeroen Van Der Donckt, Steven Verstockt and Sofie Van Hoecke
+> Jelle Vanhaeverbeke, Emiel Deprost, Steven Verstockt and Sofie Van Hoecke

 ## Data
 The repository contains data from three offices: